stephanmg/calorimetry/README.md

 Please refer also to the supplementary material from CALOR preprint [1].

+Tutorial videos are available on YouTube: [Tutorials](http://youtube.com/@CALOR-APP).

 ## Standalone Desktop apps

 One can use the Electron wrapper of the app which uses docker inside the Electron app: https://github.com/stephanmg/shiny-electron-wrapper

-Releases are uploaded to Sciebo here: https://uni-bonn.sciebo.de/s/0qDhG2Bu1VNkRli/
+Releases are uploaded to Sciebo automatically here: https://uni-bonn.sciebo.de/s/0qDhG2Bu1VNkRli/

 There you can download the nightly builds for Windows, OSX or Linux.
 Builds are automatically generated and artifacts deployed trough the `build` Github workflow.